hashicorp/terraform/website/source/docs/providers/do/r/droplet.html.markdown

 * `tags` - (Optional) A list of the tags to label this droplet.
 A tag resource must exist before it can be associated with a droplet.
 * `user_data` (Optional) - A string of the desired User Data for the Droplet.
-   User Data is currently only available in regions with metadata listed in their features.
 * `volume_ids` (Optional) - A list of the IDs of each [block storage volume](/docs/providers/do/r/volume.html) to be attached to the Droplet.

 ## Attributes Reference